John Stamos Splits Pants During Beach Boys Concert, Blames Nick Jonas On Twitter

 John Stamos experienced an embarrassing wardrobe malfunction during a concert on Friday evening, but he played it off in the best way.
 Five minutes into a performance with the Beach Boys in Dallas, Texas, the former Full House star’s pants split right down the backside.
 Stamos didn’t let the mishap get in the way of his fun on stage, though, and he even made light of the situation on Twitter later that night, according to Hollywood Life.

-The 55-year-old singer revealed the malfunction in a series of photos.
+The 55-year-old actor-singer revealed the malfunction in a series of photos.
 In one, Stamos faces the crowd with his guitar in hand as he sings a tune.
 The second photo, taken from a different angle, then shows Stamos reaching for the back of his pants with a confused expression as he moves on stage.

 Finally, the third photo shows off the damage as the pants sit on a hanger: a giant tear in the middle of the singer’s light gray Tom Ford trousers.